encukou/freezeyt/README.md

 The function should return an iterator of URLs (as strings) found in the page's contents.
 These URLs can be relative.

+The finder function can be `async` (i.e. return a coroutine).
+If it is, it's awaited and the result is used as the iterator of URLs.

 The `freezeyt.url_finders` module includes the default finders `get_html_links` and `get_css_links`.